 A breakfast bar has the unique ability to provide you with extra storage space.
 While a kitchen table will take up space in the kitchen and the chairs will fill the void underneath, a breakfast bar can house cupboards above and below.
 A central island in particular will allow cupboard space with a protruding piece of worktop above with enough leg room for sitting.

-You may need to extend your worktop with a breakfast bar, but this is easily achieved with a replacement worktop and then cupboards can be added using replacement kitchen doors and cabinets if required.
+You may need to extend your worktop with a breakfast bar.
+This is easily achieved with a replacement worktop and then cupboards can be added using replacement kitchen doors and cabinets if required.
 You can create substantial extra cupboard space by adding a few feet of worktop.

-Generally a breakfast bar improves your kitchen as long as you have an eating area elsewhere in the house.
-If you don't have a dining area, a kitchen table is a great idea, but a breakfast bar cannot be beaten for flexibility, storage space and ease of design.
+Generally a breakfast bar improves your kitchen.
+Just make sure you have an eating area elsewhere in the house.
+If you don't have a dining area, a kitchen table is a great idea.
+But a breakfast bar cannot be beaten for flexibility, storage space and ease of design.